 Dr. Leach earned his Medical degree from the Tulane University School of Medicine and graduated magna cum laude with a Bachelor’s degree in Biology from Centenary College of Louisiana.
 He completed an internship at the Madigan Army Medical Center in Ft.
 Lewis, Wash., a residency in Dermatology at the Naval Medical Center in San Diego, Calif., and a Fellowship in Mohs Micrographic Surgery and Procedural Dermatology at the Medical University of South Carolina in Charleston, S.C.
-He currently serves as Associate Professor in the Departments of Dermatology/Dermatologic Surgery at the Medical University of South Carolina at Charleston.
+He previously served as Associate Professor in the Departments of Dermatology/Dermatologic Surgery at the Medical University of South Carolina at Charleston.

 View Full Bio / CV

 Centenary College of Louisiana B.S. with Departmental Honors in Biology, 1989

 Tulane University School of Medicine Doctor of Medicine, 1993